MCORTEZM1/README-Generator/README.md

   ## **Installation**

   Please visit my GitHub Repo and clone the code into your local machine.
 Open the code in a code editor, such as VS Code.
 Then `npm i` to install all dependencies.
-Finally, run the app in the terminal using `node index.js`.
+Finally, run the app in the terminal using `node index.js` or `npm start`.
 You will be prompted by a series of questions and responses to include in the README.
 Once complete, view your new README in the dist folder of the application.

   ## **Usage**